drewpendergrass/CHEEREIO/docs/Postprocess-workflow.rst

 .. option:: bigy_arrays_for_plotting.pkl

-	TKTKTKT.
-Output by the :py:func:`makeBigYArrays` function.
+	A dictionary containing gridded observations and simulated observations.
+Output by the :py:func:`makeBigYArrays` function, which contains more details.

 .. option:: bigY.pkl

-	TKTKTKT.
-Output by the :py:func:`makeYEachAssimPeriod` function.
+	A dictionary containing observations and simulated observations as arrays.
+Output by the :py:func:`makeYEachAssimPeriod` function, which contains more details.

 .. option:: Scalefactor .nc files

-	TKTKTKT.
-Output by the :py:func:`combineScaleFactors` function.
+	NetCDF files containing aggregated scaling factors from across the ensemble; ensemble number is stored in a new dimension ``Ensemble``.
+Output by the :py:func:`combineScaleFactors` function, which contains more details.

 .. option:: combined_HEMCO_diagnostics.nc file

-	TKTKTKT.
-Output by the :py:func:`combineHemcoDiag` function.
+	NetCDF files containing aggregated emissions from across the ensemble; ensemble number is stored in a new dimension ``Ensemble``.
+Output by the :py:func:`combineHemcoDiag` function, which contains more details.

 .. option:: control_HEMCO_diagnostics.nc file

-	TKTKTKT.
-Output by the :py:func:`combineHemcoDiagControl` function.
+	NetCDF files containing aggregated emissions from the control run.
+Output by the :py:func:`combineHemcoDiagControl` function, which contains more details.

 .. option:: controlvar_pp.nc file

-	TKTKTKT.
-Output by the :py:func:`makeDatasetForEnsemble` function.
+	NetCDF file containing the ensemble-wide surface species concentrations for species in the control vector (``CONTROL_VECTOR_CONC`` within ``ens_config.json``).
+Output by the :py:func:`makeDatasetForEnsemble` function, which contains more details.

 The postprocessing API